EnhanCing the Participation and learning Performance of Migrant and RefUgee Children in Primary School Education

 We see education as all-encompassing and life-long, and our work in the educational domain is based on UNESCO’s four pillars of learning: learning to know, learning to do, learning to be, and learning to live together.

-Pistes-Solidaires is a European Non-Governmental Organization that is very active at European level.
+Pistes-Solidaires is a European non-governmental organization (NGO) that is very active at European level.
 The organization comprises 3 departments:

 Pistes-Solidaires is based in Pau, in the southwest of France, and is also a part of a European-wide federation comprising 13 member organizations.